mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 * By :ref:`control-keyboard` to load the selected track from library track table.
 * Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load a track into a deck.
+* Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>` and drag it to a deck or sampler.
 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an external file browser directly onto a waveform display in Mixxx will load that track.
 This function also works with some other applications.
 For